s-goldman/Dusty-Evolved-Star-Kit/README.md

 3).
 Use the following command in any terminal (or use the [instructions for python](https://dusty-evolved-star-kit.readthedocs.io/en/latest/usage.html#use-in-python-environment))

-  `desk fit --source='target_name.csv'`
+  `desk fit --source='target_name.csv' --distance_in_kpc=50 --grid='Oss-Orich-bb'`

 or if you have a folder of csv files

-  `desk fit --source='folder_of_csvs'`

-To fit the example sources use the command

-  `desk fit`

-additional options are:

-`desk fit --source='target_name.csv' --distance=50 --grid='Oss-Orich-bb'`
+  `desk fit --source='folder_of_csvs' --distance_in_kpc=50 --grid='Oss-Orich-bb'`

-The other important options are the distance (in kpc) and the grid of models you would like to use (options listed below).
+The other important options are the distance_in_kpc and the grid of models you would like to use (options listed below).
 For other options see the [Usage](https://dusty-evolved-star-kit.readthedocs.io/en/latest/usage.html) page.
 For the model grids, you can select 'oxygen' or 'carbon' to use the default models.
 To see other available grids use:

 `desk grids`